How to setup an email signature in Outlook 2010

 When should I use the Advanced Instructions?

-The images in my signature are blurry or distorted
+The images in my signature are still blurry or distorted and I'm using the Installer App or Advanced Installation Guide

-If the images in your email signature are distorted or quite blurry, it could be a display setting on your computer.
+If the images in your email signature are still distorted or quite blurry, it could be a display setting on your computer.
 Go to Control Panel > Display in your computer's settings.
 There you will see three text size options for 100%, 125% and 150%.
 If your computer is not set at 100%, it can cause the signature to look distorted when it's pasted in.
 Change the settings to 100% and press Apply to save them.
-Then re-install the signature following our Recommended instructions.
+Then re-install the email signature.

 My email signature images are showing as attachments in some email software

-If you are concerned about images showing as attachments when you send emails to some Apple Mac email clients, use the Advanced Instructions to install your signature.
-As explained in the above advice, this will force Outlook to use the images located directly on the web server, and not the ones it creates, compresses and attaches instead.
+If you are concerned about images showing as attachments when you send emails to some Apple Mac email clients, use the Installer App or Advanced Instructions to install your email signature.
+As explained above, this will force Outlook to use the images located directly on the web server, and not the ones it creates, compresses and attaches instead.

 My email signature does not look right when I paste it into Outlook 2010